batect/batect/README.md

 ## The sales pitch

-_Build and test environments as code_
+_Build and testing environments as code_

 * Consistent, fast, repeatable, isolated builds and test runs everywhere: your computer, your colleagues' computers and on CI
 * Manage dependencies for integration and end-to-end testing with ease